-Events can be of type Reception, which are notified from ports that read data from an application (either successfully or unsuccessfully) and ports that fail to read data from communication channels, Shipment, which are notified from ports that write information (either successfully or unsuccessfully), and Transfer, which are notified from ports that succeed to read data.
+An event can be of type Reception, which happens at ports that read data from an application (either successfully or unsuccessfully) and other ports that fail to read data at all, Shipment, which occurs when a port writes information (either successfully or unsuccessfully), and Transfer, which happens when a port succeeds to read data that was written previously by another port.
 Every event has a target binding and zero, one, or more source bindings.
-We use this term to refer to the data contained in an event, namely: the instant when the event happened, the name of the port, the identifier of the message read or written, and a status, which can be either Status::OK to mean that no problem was detected, Status::RE to mean that there was a read error, or Status::WE to mean that there was a write error.
-Recall that the only assumption we make is that the clock resolution of the monitor is enough to distinguish between every two messages that are read or written consecutively.
-Thus, we assume that no confusion regarding the same message being read from or written to the same port may happen.
+We use this term to refer to the data involved in an event, namely: the instant when the event happened, the name of the port, the identifier of the message read or written, and a status, which can be either Status::OK to mean that no problem was detected, Status::RE to mean that there was a reading error, or Status::WE to mean that there was a writing error.
+Recall that the only assumption we make is that the clock resolution of the monitor is enough to distinguish between every two messages that are read or written in a row.
+Thus, from now on, we assume that no confusion regarding the same message being read from or written to the same port may happen.